November 16, 2023

 SPRAY SPRAY SPRAY

 The ultimate hack to getting that deep fry texture in the air fryer is to use spray oil.
 I am talking real cooking oil not one that has additives.
-I like to use avocado oil, however since the air fry temp is only 390 you can use olive oil, canola, or vegetable spray.
-Place the wings in the basket and generously spray the tops of each wing.
-When you flip midway, spray once more to get the bottoms.
-I found this method guaranteed a golden crispy wing that wasn’t dry.
+I like to use avocado oil, however since the air fry temp is only 390 you can use olive oil, canola oil, or vegetable oil spray.

 plate of gochujang wings next to the furikake ranch